A Digital Nomad Guide to Johannesburg

 Workshop17 (Firestation Rosebank, 16 Baker St, Rosebank / 138 West St, Sandton Central / 20 Kruger St, Maboneng) has three locations in Johannesburg, in addition to four offices in Cape Town.
 It operates on a membership model, meaning that Workshop17 members can access any of its many coworking spaces in South Africa.
 The Sandton headquarters is ideal for anyone looking to be close to the corporate heart of the city while the Rosebank office is very popular with companies looking to establish project teams.
 Additionally, the Rosebank office is housed in Firestation Rosebank, an elegant remodel of the historic Art Deco Rosebank Fire Station.
 The building has amazing views from the rooftop terrace and a patio that overlooks tree-lined Bath Avenue.
 The Sandton branch offers 210 shared desks, meeting rooms, 24 shared silent desks, an auditorium and a lively café-bar terrace.
 The third location, in the central district of Maboneng, has 120 shared desks.
 Pricing starts at 20 USD per day, 305 USD for twenty days that can be used as needed, and shared desktops from 155 USD per month.

-Another two places to check are Jozihub (44 Stanley, 44 Stanley Ave, Milpark) with a resident workspace membership at 60 USD per month and members working mainly in information technology, and the giant Wework (Rosebank Link, 173 Oxford Rd, Rosebank) that is popular between business travellers who frequently travel overseas for work.
+The giant WeWork (Rosebank Link, 173 Oxford Rd, Rosebank) is popular between business travellers who frequently travel overseas for work.

 Johannesburg is a sprawling city with many suburbs and the largest man-made forest in the world, with more than 10 million trees that earned it a place among the greenest cities in the world.